derdalab/liga/differential-testing/README.md

 ## Psuedocode
-The script progress through several steps.
+`The script progress through several steps.
-For each campaign (description of the statistical comparison to be performed) file
+For each campaign (description of the statistical comparison to be performed)
    Read the campaign
    Read the dictionary and order tables in the campaign Read a table of pre-identified sequences and their corresponding LiGA SDBs